The Hague Swimming (SG) is a new team formed from the swim- and poloteam DES & the swimteam Racing Club.

 The collaboration consists of the competitive swimming members of Racing Club and the competitive swimming memebers of DES training together.
 Furthermore, the swimmers compete together under the name The Hague Swimming.

 Transferring from swimming lessons to competitive swimming in a swim club can be a huge step for children and their families.
 That is why the Hague Swimming has the Swim Academy.
 Here, children learn the primary aspects of the different swim strokes, including the starts and turns.
-The emphasis lies on mastering technique and having fun, not on competing or winning.
-Please email us, if you want to find out more: email@example.com
+The emphasis lies in mastering technique and having fun, not on competing or winning.
+You can subscribe for a trial session through this link.

 The Hague Swimming applies the Canadian-developed LTAD plan to all its swim trainings, because it encompasses all the aspects of a sporter´s long-term development, including coaching, training, competitive skills and performance.